The story of the Trivette Clinic, like the story of Davis Hospital, is the story of the man who founded it, William Amos

 These would be the best years for the clinic.
 Despite being so rural, the work no doubt kept the staff busy, and a number of people alive today can trace their family back to births which took place at the clinic during this time.
 It was a scant few years.

 Tragically, Dr. Trivette would become gravely ill during the winter of 1938 after attempting to clear leaves from the gutters of the nurses quarters.
 He would be admitted to Long’s Sanitorium in Statesville for the illness but would never recover, dying there just before Christmas at age 50 of lobar pneumonia.

-His funeral would be at Union Grove Baptist church, with his own nephew, O.T.
+His funeral would be at Zion Baptist church, with his own nephew, O.T.
 Binkley assisting in the service.
 Afterwards, his body would be buried at Union Grove Methodist Church, now Union Grove UMC.

 The clinic was unable to carry on without Dr. Trivette after his death, and would close in 1939.
 I’m unsure if anything was done with the property directly after that, but a man named Leo Rivers and his wife Mary seem to have bought the property in 1945.